rismawidiya/Module-02-Capstone-Risma/README.md

 - Imputing missing values logically based on column patterns
 - Identifying and removing outliers, such as unusually high fares for short trips or zero-distance trips with charges.

-After cleaning, we were left with 60,090 valid records (out of 68,211) to analyze.
+After cleaning, we were left with 60,090 valid records (out of 68,211) to analyse.

 ## Data Analysis Results: